 Treating peanut allergy symptoms is very difficult, but avoiding the symptoms is very easy.
 Because most peanut allergy sufferers are highly-susceptible to peanuts, the best ways to keep symptoms from occurring are the following:

-● Know Your Alternatives - One of the best alternatives to peanut butter and other nut butters is a seed butter.
-Beyond The Equator’s 5 Seed Butter is a peanut-free butter created from sunflower, chia, hemp, flax, and pumpkin seeds.
-This combination of nut-free ingredients makes for an allergen-friendly butter that replaces more traditional peanut butters.
-Allergens aside, 5 Seed Butter also offers numerous health benefits as a gluten-free, non-GMO, vegan, and paleo product.
-Read our blog post titled, “Best Allergen-Friendly School Lunch Ideas,” to learn about peanut alternatives.
+Know Your Alternatives - One of the best alternatives to peanut butter and other nut butters is a seed butter.
+Beyond The Equator’s 5 Seed Butter is a peanut-free butter created from sunflower, chia, flax, and pumpkin seeds.
+This combination of nut-free ingredients makes for an allergy-friendly butter that replaces more traditional peanut butters.